-Rationale: To address investor concerns related to discretionary or unreasonable non-employee director participation in management equity compensation plans, ISS established an acceptable limit on grants to such directors who are not only charged with the administration of a company's compensation program but are also responsible and accountable for the company's overall corporate governance and long term sustainability.
-The established acceptable range for aggregate non-employee director option grants is 0.25 percent to 1 percent of the outstanding shares.
+Rationale: To address investor concerns related to discretionary or unreasonable NED participation in management equity compensation plans, ISS established an acceptable limit on grants to such directors who are not only charged with the administration of a company's compensation program but are also responsible and accountable for the company's overall corporate governance and long term sustainability.
+The established acceptable range for aggregate NED option grants is 0.25 percent to 1 percent of the outstanding shares.
 Within that range an individual annual director limit was established based on market practice.

-Canadian institutional investors do not generally support stock options as an appropriate form of equity compensation for non-employee directors, and, at a minimum, require that option grants to NEDs be substantially restricted.
+Canadian institutional investors do not generally support stock options as an appropriate form of equity compensation for NEDs, and, at a minimum, require that option grants to NEDs be substantially restricted.
 ISS has maintained the previously established maximum limit on stock option grants to NEDs of \$100,000 per director per year.
-However, based on current market practice, an updated annual individual non-employee director share-based (non-option) award limit of \$150,000 may be reasonable taking into consideration the increased demands on directors.
+However, based on current market practice, an updated annual individual NED share-based (non-option) award limit of \$150,000 may be reasonable taking into consideration the increased demands on directors.